broadinstitute/wfl/docs/md/README.md

 ### Deploy

-Currently, we mainly deploy WFL to gotc-dev and gotc-prod projects.
+Currently, we mainly deploy WFL to `broad-gotc-dev` and `broad-gotc-prod` projects.
 When it's time to deploy WFL, developers need to bump the version string in the `version` file at the root of repo, which could be done either in a standalone PR or along with a feature PR.
 After having done that, the Github Action